shaharx/alfred/README.md

 alfred set db -t mysql
 alfred set db -t mysql -p path/to/artifactory/home
 ```
-This will prompt you for the database settings such as ip, port etc...
+This will prompt you for the database settings such as ip, port etc.
-Setting the database will also and deploy (and download if was not cached already) the jdbc logger and will run the required inital queries on the database itself.
+Setting the database will also deploy (and download if was not cached already) the jdbc logger and will run the required inital queries on the database itself.
 You can specify a connector version to download using the -c flag or use default versions by not specifying anything.

 ## Adding loggers to the logback.xml file